zboxfs/zbox/README.md

 zbox = "0.7.1"
 ```

-If you don't want to install libsodium by yourself, you can specify
+If you don't want to install libsodium by yourself, simply specify
 `libsodium-bundled` feature in dependency, which will automatically download,
 verify and build libsodium.